alexHoggett/alexHoggett/README.md

 ### Hello 👋

-I'm Alex, a fullstack developer and graduate of (BSc) Creative Computing from Goldsmiths, University of London (Where i got first class honours 🙌🏼)
+I'm Alex, a fullstack developer and graduate of (BSc) Creative Computing from Goldsmiths, University of London (Where i got first class hons 🙌🏼)

 - 😄 Pronouns: He/They.
-- 🔭 I’m currently working on an Islamic geometric art generator.
+- 🔭 I’m currently working on a [Johari Window](https://en.wikipedia.org/wiki/Johari_window) application.
-- 🌱 I’m currently learning React 😈.
+- 🌱 I’m currently learning Typescript 😈.
-- 👯 I’m looking to collaborate with designers, or anyone really 🥺.
+- 👯 I’m looking to collaborate with designers.
-- 🤔 I’m looking for help with asynchronous javascript.
+- 🤔 I’m looking for help with career advice.
-- 💬 Ask me about my ideal future.
+- 💬 Ask me about my ideal future 👊🏼.
 - 📫 How to reach me: By email, I'm at alexmh99@gmail.com.

 #### Technologies i've worked with: